Buddhist Pine (Podocarpus macrophyllus) Indoor Care and Common Problems

 Brown leaf tips

-Make sure that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy.
+Make sure that the soil is well-drained and that the pot has a drainage hole to prevent the soil from getting soggy.
+Learn more on how to water houseplants correctly.

 You liked it?
 Share on social media.